 Above all, one should focus on money management.
 In order of importance, money management is first, exits are second and entries are less important than the former two.
 This is the exact opposite of how most people view the market – they clamor to find the entry strategy that will get them in for the next big move…failing to realize that getting out with a profit and strictly controlled risk is the only thing that will lead to long term success.

-An “If, then…” approach is always taken to the market.
-This means IF the market does one thing I have a have a plan for it.
-IF it does another, I have a plan for that.
+An “If, then…” approach is always taken to the market; IF the market does one thing I have a have a plan for it.
+IF it does another, I have a plan for that too.
 By using an “If this happens, then I…” I am adaptable.
 I am open to new developments and do not get stuck on a particular idea.

 Cory Mitchell, CMT

 Cory Mitchell began trading in 2005.
-He has a degree in business, the Chartered Market Technician (CMT) designation, is a member of the Market Technicians Association and the Canadian Society of Technical Analysts.
-He has been heard on radio interviews across the US, and is (or was) a regular contributor to Stock & Commodities magazine, Investopedia, DailyFX, Forbes Digital, Chart Advisor, ForexPros, eHow, Yahoo Finance, International Business Times, Oil and Gas Investments Bulletin as well as many other financial resources.
+He has a degree in business, the Chartered Market Technician (CMT) designation and is a member of the Market Technicians Association and the Canadian Society of Technical Analysts.
+He has been heard on radio interviews across the US, and is (or was) a regular contributor to Stock & Commodities magazine, Investopedia, DailyFX, Forbes Digital, Chart Advisor, ForexPros, The Nest, eHow Finance, Yahoo!
+Finance, International Business Times, Oil and Gas Investments Bulletin as well as many other financial resources.

 Having traded extensively in stocks, forex, ETFs, futures, options and CFDs, Cory has worked for and with Fortune 500 companies managing and implementing trade strategies.
-Currently Cory is an independent proprietary trader focusing on the forex market.
+Currently, Cory is an independent proprietary trader focusing on the futures and forex market.
 His day is divided between trading and writing about the financial markets.
-His in-depth analysis and swing trading ideas are available on the Market Blog.
+His analysis and methodologies are are available on the Market Blog.